LucasHasting/Applied-Statistics-Project/README.md

    py subnetting.py
    ```

+### Run from RStudio

 ## Usage

-The main purpose of the R script is to subset the data in _.csv and to generate graphs based on the subsetted data, the graphs can be found in the _,pdf paper.
+The main purpose of the R script is to subset the data in [California_DDS_Expenditures.csv](https://github.com/LucasHasting/Applied-Statistics-Project/blob/main/Discrimination%20in%20the%20California%20Department%20of%20Defense.pdf) and to generate graphs based on the subsetted data, the graphs can be found in the [Discrimination in the California Department of Defense.pdf](https://github.com/LucasHasting/Applied-Statistics-Project/blob/main/Discrimination%20in%20the%20California%20Department%20of%20Defense.pdf) paper.

 ## Example